-Firstly it was my interest in the Oil and Gas Industry, Secondly my patience to do a thorough feasibility studies to understand the industry very well before venturing into it and thirdly my determination to succeed no matter the challenges.
+Firstly it was my interest in the Oil and Gas Industry, Secondly, my patience to do a thorough feasibility study to understand the industry very well before venturing into it and thirdly my determination to succeed no matter the challenges.

 Yes, women have been tagged as ‘weaker sex’ but I believe there are exceptions and I am one of them because I believe that whatever one sets up to do either male or female, with determination and persistency one can always achieve your aim.
 I will only encourage my male colleagues to see beyond the ‘Sex’ and look at the abilities and the capabilities in women.

 What do you think can be done to curb actions that bring about marginalization along gender lines?

 First, I believe that equal opportunity should be given to the girl child; Second, women themselves should develop their confidence level and aspire to top leadership positions.
 Third, National policies should be framed in such a way that it will not marginalize women but rather encourage them.